cad-polito-it/dnn-benchmarks/README.md

 Within the repository, you will find the code and weights for some PyTorch models for image classification (so far), pre-trained on the CIFAR10, CIFAR100, and GTSRB datasets.
 Additionally, using [nobuco](https://github.com/AlexanderLutsenko/nobuco), we have converted the PyTorch models to their Keras counterparts, which share the same architecture, weights, and similar accuracy.
 A public backup fork of the converter is available also here [nobuco-fork](https://github.com/D4De/nobuco).

 For each model, a fault list has been generated, and a fault injection campaign has been conducted to evaluate the reliability and comparability between the PyTorch and Keras versions.
-For further details, you can refer to the paper \cite{} submitted to (TCAD?).
+For further details, you can refer to the paper \cite{} submitted to TCAD.
 All fault lists are included in the repository, along with some of the results from the injection campaigns.

-> In order to download the pretrained-weights, please execute the following command:
-> `git submodule init`
-> Nevertheless, this command will download all the available models with related trained weights.
-> If you are interested in a specific subset, you need to initialize only the related modules.
-You find a comprehensive list of the avaiable models in the directory ./benchmark_models/models/ and you can download one of them with the following command:
-> `git submodule init {model_name}` where you need to substitue `{model_name}` with the submodule name you find in the repo.

 ## Installation